jvera01/COVID19_VAERS_ANALYSIS/README.md

 - **IMPORTANT** You will need to run your own instance in PgAdmin using the conection string provided in the SQL_DB_Connection.ipynb.
 Make sure to update the 'your password' section in the Config.py file with your actual password and run the code in SQL_Tables.sql.
   1. Find connection string in SQL_DB_Connection.ipynb.
-  2. Make sure to update the 'your password' section in the Config.py file with your actual password.
+  2. Make sure to update the 'your password' section in the Config.py file with your actual password
-  3. Name your SQL DataBase COVID19_VAERS_Analysis.
+  3. Name your SQL DataBase COVID19_VAERS_Analysis
   4. Run the code in SQL_Tables.sql.

 ---